Kendra L. Hearn

-Kendra Hearn serves the School of Education as a clinical associate professor and secondary teacher education department chair.
+Kendra Hearn serves the School of Education as Associate Dean for Undergraduate Education and Educator Preparation and Clinical Associate Professor.
 She currently teaches graduate courses in secondary English methods and education leadership.
 Her areas of scholarship include teaching in urban contexts, especially secondary English/literacy; educational/instructional leadership; and school improvement.

 She earned her BA in English from the University of Michigan ('93) and her MA in education administration from the University of Detroit Mercy ('95).
 With the completion of her dissertation, "Artifacts of Thought: Evidence of Metacognition in Twelfth Grade Students’ Reflective Writing," Hearn earned her PhD from Wayne State University ('05).
 Hearn was National Board Certified in early adolescence English language arts ('98).
 In 2008, she was selected as a Fulbright Scholar by the U.S. Department of Education's Fulbright-Hays program, and traveled to South Africa to study its post-apartheid educational system.
 She is the recipient of one of education’s most coveted awards, the Milken Educator Award, and has also received recognition as a nominee for Oakland County's WDIV-Newsweek Outstanding Educator Award (1999) and Education's Unsung Heroes Award (1998).